annarauhoff/Anna-Rauhoff-Portfolio/FinalProject.md

 <img src="https://i.ibb.co/DkSrw7t/Screen-Shot-2019-07-23-at-10-00-15-PM.png" alt="Screen-Shot-2019-07-23-at-10-00-15-PM" border="0">

 ## Final Project Part II

+After receiving feedback that my inital story did not provide a specific call to action, I changed the direction of my project to focus on pollutant violations in a specific area; Liberty PA in the Monongahela Valley.

 a.
 The target audience you hope to reach with your story;
 The target audience for my story is residents of Pittsburgh and eastern suburbs who are affected by the pollution in the Monongahela Valley.